momalab/ICSPatch/main/README.md

     ```
     [*] Saved patch information detected.
 Use it?
 (Y/N): N
     ```

+## Extending ICSPatch

+### New Vulnerabilities in Codesys

+Supporting new vulnerabilities requires the following changes:
+- Vulnerability Detection Rule: New vulnerabilities will require changes to the existing ruleset.
+The current rulesets are specified in the `oob_write_detection.py`, `oob_read_detection.py`, `os_command_detection.py`, and `improper_input_validation.py` files for out-of-bounds write, out-of-bounds read, os command injection, and improper input validation, respectively.
+The ruleset is written in a format similar to the Snort.
+However, some unique keywords that ICSPatch parses might need to be modified and extended in the sile `simulation.py` in function `process_eval_condition()`.
+- Data Dependence Graph (DDG): The DDG might also require modification specifically for transition nodes.
+ICSPatch recognizes ADD, SUB, and MOV instructions for creating transition nodes.
+However, due to the optimizations in the shared libraries, other instructions might not be captured by the DDG, requiring support for including it.
+This can be done in `simulation.py` in function `add_transition_node()` line 1151 - 1158.
+Changes might also be required in the core DDG graph creation file, `graph.py`.
+- Patch: In `patch.py`, all the patches inherit basic implementation from BasePatch class.
+Patching a new vulnerability might require creating a new patch in `patch.py` and inheriting basic functionality from the BasePatch class.

+### Other Runtimes

+For supporting other runtimes, ICSPatch might require the following changes apart from the ones mentioned above:
+- Control Application Rehosting: ICSPatch supports Codesys and utilizes `angr` to rehost and simulate the execution of control applications.
+The rehosting and control application requires modifications to support runtime from other vendors.
+- Patch and Deployment: The patch deployment process and the patch structure will differ, considering the compiled control application binaries changes.

 ## Contact us
 For more information or help with the setup, please contact Prashant Rajput at prashanthrajput@nyu.edu